-- the maximum credit volume for a module at levels 4, 5, 6 and 7 is 60 credits.
-Courses approved as an extended course with entry at level 3 comprise a single level 3 module with a credit rating that accords with the maximum volume of level 3 credit available on the course (eg: normally 120 credits for an extended course leading to the award of an honours degree which comprises 480 credits in total); - a 15 credit module may not be delivered across more than one trimester; - modules of 30 or more credits may run across one or two trimesters but not across levels; - 45 and 60 credit modules may be delivered across more than one trimester but not across levels; - a 120 credit (level 3) module cannot be delivered in a single trimester but is delivered over two or three trimesters. - 3.13 On occasion, either in order to accommodate the requirements of a PSRB, or to accommodate the requirements of international Associate Colleges operating in an alternative legal constitutional jurisdiction, variations to the standard credit volume for a module are permitted (and multiples thereof).
+- a 15 credit module may not be delivered across more than one trimester; - modules of 30 or more credits may run across one or two trimesters but not across levels; - 45, 60, 90 and 120 credit modules may be delivered across more than one trimester but not across levels; - 90 and 120 credit (levels 3 and 6) modules cannot be delivered in a single trimester but are delivered over a minimum of two and a maximum of three trimesters (the latter within the same registration period/year of a course (see Regulation 3.43 below)); - 3.13 On occasion, either in order to accommodate the requirements of a PSRB, or to accommodate the requirements of international Associate Colleges operating in an alternative legal constitutional jurisdiction, variations to the standard credit volume for a module are permitted (and multiples thereof).
 These exceptions are approved at the academic approval stage by the Senate.
 Such exceptions are initially highlighted to the relevant Faculty Management Team and the Corporate Management Team's Curriculum Planning Group at the Planning Approval stage, highlighting the resource implications to the relevant Faculty and associated Professional Services, and are subject to final Senate approval on an individual basis.
 Any Major Project modules incorporated into the structure of courses delivered in an alternative credit structure must be equal to, or greater than, a credit volume of 30. - 3.14 Accreditation of Prior Certificated Learning (APCL) and Accreditation of Prior Experiential Learning (APEL) may be used both for student admission with prior learning to a course and for subsequent exemption from a particular module(s) within the course for which a student is registered.
 However, prior learning/experiential learning may not be double counted.
 A particular APCL/APEL claim, if approved for admission with prior learning, may not subsequently be used for a different credit-related purpose.